Data Management & Sharing

 The review and compliance of each plan, and the reporting on its adherence through normal grant reporting process and / or publication is the responsibility of the Principal Investigator (PI).
 All public sharing is subject to Temple’s Policies and Procedures, including applicable laws and regulations.

-What Is Temple’s Plan?
+What is Temple's plan?

 In compliance with NIH requirements, Temple University Libraries has created a guide to the NIH 2023 DMS policy for research purposes.